jeffnye-gh/performance-modeling/How-to.md

 # Assumed local environment variables

 Bash environment variables defined for clarity.
-Not all need to be in your path.
+Not all need to be in your env.

-Except add $RV_GNU_TOOLS/bin to your path for these instructions.
+Except: I assume $RV_GNU_TOOLS/bin is in your path for these instructions.

 - WGETTMP
     - Some packages require manual download using wget.